-Generally people become aware of poor mental health, when things have started to really fall apart in their own life, for example in their thinking/emotions, their family relationships and then more extended relationships in the local community etc.
+Generally people become aware of their deteriorating frame of mind, when things have started to really fall apart in their own life.
+This may happen in their thinking / emotions, or their family relationships and then more extended relationships in the local community.

-We are often able to identify a problematic area we’re facing, however there can be deeper issues and often long-standing habits that need to be addressed before the known problem can really be managed well.
+We are often able to identify a problematic area we’re facing, but there can be deeper issues and often long-standing habits that need to be addressed before the problem can be managed well.
 Often negative or confronting thoughts are the first sign of an unhealthy mental state.

 You Clean Your Teeth

 Unfortunately some people have no idea or little concept about how to look after their own mental hygiene.
 At least not until they really get “sick” like depression, or becoming very negative about life and relationships, or fearful, or anxious, or suspicious, and even envious of others who have the “good life”.
-Much like if you don’t shower for a few days; you’ll really notice an effect.
+Much like if you don’t shower for a few days; you’ll really notice an effect and others certainly will.

-Now we all face challenges in life, however it is how we care for ourselves during these times and what we learn about ourselves that really matters in the long-run.
+There will be challenges in every life, but it is how we care for ourselves during these times and what we learn about ourselves that really matters in the long-run.
 It can also positively impact the next generation to help equip them for living in a more informed, positive and healthy way.

 Where to Begin

 Stressful life events can lead to emotional upset, confusion and reflex and sometimes irrational thoughts..
-Acknowledgement and validation of this is important, however choosing to be open to approaching situations differently with changing the way we think is the far better option most of the time.
+Acknowledgement and validation of this is important, but choosing to be open to approaching situations differently and changing the way we think is the far better option most of the time.
 This in turn affects positive behavioural changes.

-Upon waking each day, start with gratefulness – acknowledging what is good in your life.
+When you wake every day, start your day with gratefulness – acknowledging what is good in your life.

 What you have, rather than what you don’t have.
 What you can do, rather than what you can’t do.
 Try to re-do these thought patterns throughout your day, especially when you notice yourself getting frustrated and negative in your thinking.
 It’s like having a drink of water often throughout your day to cleanse your system – gratitude can have the same effect in cleansing your mind.